 Beach & The Malagueta Sign

-The beach in Malaga is cannot be missed during your visit.
+The beach cannot be missed during your visit.
 Although the sand is not white and pristine, you can still soak in the sunshine with beautiful views of mountains behind you and the Mediterranean Sea in front.
 Be sure to stop by the giant Malagueta located on the beach for some great photo ops!